arsitektur-jaringan-komputer/Modul-Jarkom/Modul-1/README - English.md

 ### 1.3 Crimping Steps

-  1. Prepare crimping needs (UTP cable, RJ45, crimping pliers, LAN tester)
+  1. Prepare the crimping needs (UTP cable, RJ45, crimping pliers, LAN tester)
   2. Strip the UTP cable shield
   3. Sort the cables according to the configuration needed (Straight/Cross/others).
   4. Cut the ends of the wires to flatten them out.